JMMalm/Test/readme.md

 # Test
-This is a test repo for practicing Git.
+This is a test repo for practicing Git along with notes for reference.

 ## Basics
 1. Current status: `git status` or `git status -s` for the short version.